 A few days ago I was aroused by a Sydney Morning Herald letter by Caroline Goosen (16/1/18) who noted that African countries, subjugated for centuries by their colonial masters, have gained independence, but that in our country “the First Nations People have had no such luck.
-There has not been a treaty, nor does the constitution recognise the fact that there was an indigenous population who were custodians of their land.”
+There has not been a treaty, nor does the constitution recognise the fact that there was an indigenous population who were custodians of their land”.

 Perhaps the reason is because generations of white Australians like me, have been fed, through school text books and the media, stereotyped images of indigenous Australians: nomadic people, walking around the continent in small groups wearing loin cloths, carrying spears, digging sticks, dilly bags and boomerangs, getting food as they came upon it, and sheltering in a cave or behind a piece of bark leaning on a stick.
-Bruce Pascoe’s book Dark Emu Black Seeds (Magabala Books 2014) enlightened me to the truth of Aboriginal custodianship of our continent, their semi-settled lives, and their managed systems of agriculture and aquaculture across the land.
+Bruce Pascoe’s book Dark Emu Black Seeds agriculture or accident?
+(Magabala Books 2014) enlightened me to Aboriginal custodianship of our continent, their semi-settled lives, and their managed systems of agriculture and aquaculture across the land.

 The fact that Pascoe’s book won book of the year at the NSW Premier’s Literary Awards in 2016, and was shortlisted for the Victorian Premier’s Literary Award for Indigenous Writing in 2014 and the Queensland Literary Awards in 2014, is only one reason why it cannot be dismissed.
-His evidence comes from the very sources that have been in white possession for at least two hundred years (in archives and libraries) or which can still be observed today in our environment or which can be gleaned in Aboriginal stories.
+His evidence comes from the very sources that have been in white possession for at least two hundred years (in archives and libraries) or which can still be observed today in our environment or which can be gleaned in Indigenous stories.